ryo-st/LeetCode/README.md

 - 14.Longest Common Prefix 20200314
     - Runtime: 32 ms, faster than 66.32% of Python3 online submissions for Longest Common Prefix.
     - Memory Usage: 13 MB, less than 97.14% of Python3 online submissions for Longest Common Prefix.
+- 17.Letter Combinations of a Phone Number 20200315
+    - Runtime: 28 ms, faster than 66.14% of Python3 online submissions for Letter Combinations of a Phone Number.
+    - Memory Usage: 13 MB, less than 98.53% of Python3 online submissions for Letter Combinations of a Phone Number.